 Forget what made you angry,

-And honour – even celebrate –
+And honor – even celebrate –

 the raw, burning, throbbing sensations